-A board game with the subtitle “Kingdoms: Shadow of Elvarg” is to be released for the MMO classic Runescape – whether this ultimately works depends on a crowdfunding campaign that Ver Verlag Steamforged Games will start in May.
+A board game with the subtitle "Kingdoms: Shadow of Elvarg" is to be released for the MMO classic Runescape - whether this will ultimately work depends on a crowdfunding campaign that Ver Verlag Steamforged Games will start in May.
 In the meantime, the exact date for the start of the financing has also been set: it is May 31st.

 As an MMORPG, Runescape has been around for many years.
 201 appeared the title of the British developer and publisher Jagex Games Studio.
 The servers continue to run, even if the number of players is now only around half a million.
 This shouldn't hide the fact that Runescape has created many millions of accounts over the years.

 Runescape: Shadow of Elvarg on Kickstarter

 It had long been known that Steamforged Games Kingdoms: Shadow of Elvarg would be crowdfunded on Kickstarter.
 So far, however, it has been unclear when the campaign to finance the board game will be launched.
 Now there is an official date: the planned launch is scheduled for May 31st.
 From then on it will be a matter of activating the supporters and MMO fans to make money for Runescape: Shadow of Elvarg loose - given the tense situation worldwide, this could be a challenge.